Last updated: Jun 16, 2022

 If you have an existing company and would like Incorpro to register your company for taxes see our Tax and VAT Registration service.

 When deciding to register for VAT, you can consult Revenue's article Who should register for VAT?
-Just be aware that you may require an accountant's help to file VAT and Payroll Tax returns, so this will add to the running costs of the company.
+Just be aware that you may require an accountant's help to file VAT returns and Payroll Tax returns, so this will add to the running costs of the company.

 Hopefully, you have been keeping track of what company formation costs will apply to you.
 You will be spending €99 + VAT to incorporate a company.
-You may also require Registered Office and Company Secretary services for an additional amount of €240 + VAT p.a each.
+You may also need Registered Office and Company Secretary services for an additional amount of €199 + VAT p.a each.
+As part of our company registration package, we will register your company for tax free of charge at a saving of €149 + Vat.

 Keep in mind that we have just covered the initial set up costs for a limited company above.
 The costs of bookkeeping and maintaining compliance with Corporate and Tax law are high and should be evaluated before incorporating.